An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

+We do not consider a choice of the orderings of the sets $Star(v)$ of outgoing edges for the vertices $v$ of $\Gamma$ as a part of the data of an admissible graph, see Remark \ref{remark171new}.

 Recall firstly what the space $\overline{C}_{2,0}$ is.
-It looks like an eye (see the left picture in Figure 5).
+It looks like ``an eye'' (see the left picture in Figure \ref{figure5}).
 The two boundary lines comes when one of the two points $z_1$ or $z_2$ approaches the real line, which is the boundary of the upper half-plane.
-The circle comes when the two points $z_1$ and $z_2$ approach each other and are far from the real line.
+The circle is the boundary stratum corresponded to the case when the points $z_1$ and $z_2$ approach each other and are far from the real line.
 The role of the two points $z_1$ and $z_2$ here is completely symmetric.
-Now we are going to break this symmetry.
+Now we are going to break this symmetry down.

-Divide the space $\overline{C}_{2,0}$ into two parts, as follows.
+Subdivide the space $\overline{C}_{2,0}$ into two subspaces, as follows.
 Let the point $z_1$ be fixed.
-Draw the half-circle orthogonal to the real line (a geodesics in the Poincar\'{e} model of hyperbolic geometry) with $z_1$ as the top point , see Figure 6.
-This half-circle is a geodesic, and the group $G$ in (\ref{2.1.1}) is the group of symmetries in hyperbolic geometry.
-This proves that this half-circle transforms to the analogous half-circle under any $g\in G$.
-Therefore, the image of this half-circle is well-defined on the eye $\overline{C}_{2,0}$.
+Draw the half-circle orthogonal to the real line (a geodesic in the Poincar\'{e} model of hyperbolic geometry) such that $z_1$ is the top point of the half-circle, see Figure \ref{figure6}.
+The half-circle is a geodesic, and the group $G_2$ in (\ref{2.1.1}) is the group of symmetries for the Poincar'{e} model of hyperbolic geometry.
+It proves that a half-circle orthogonal to the real line is transformed to an analogous half-circle, by any $g\in G_2$.
+Therefore, the image of the half-circle is well-defined on the ``eye '' $\overline{C}_{2,0}$.

-We show this image schematically in Figure 5 as the border between the light and the dark parts.
-Now we want to vanish the 1-form $\phi$ when the oriented pair $(z_1,z_2)$ is in the light area in Figure 6 ($z_2$ is outside the half-circle).
-We contract all light area in the left picture in Figure 5 to a point, and we get the right picture in Figure 5.
-Here the both vertices from the left picture, and the upper boundary are contracted to a one point, as well as the upper half of the circle.
-The entire external boundary in the right picture is formed from the low boundary component on the left picture.
+We draw this image in Figure \ref{figure5}, as the border line between the light and the dark parts.
+We want the 1-form $\phi$ to vanish when the oriented pair $(z_1,z_2)$ is in the light area of Figure \ref{figure6} ($z_2$ is outside the half-circle).
+We contract all light area in the left-hand side picture in Figure \ref{figure5} to a point, and get the right-hand side picture therefrom.
+Here both vertices of the eye from the left-hand side picture, and the upper boundary component of it, as well as the upper half of the circle, are contracted to a one point.
+The external boundary in the right-hand side picture is formed by the low boundary component in the left-hand side picture.
+We call the space drawn in the right-hand side picture in Figure \ref{figure5} {\it the modified} (contracted) $\overline{C}_{2,0}$, and denote it by $\overline{C}_{2,0}^m$.